rithulkamesh/docproc/README.md

 # Docproc

-A Python-based document region analyzer and code extraction tool.
+A Python-based document region analyzer and content extraction tool.

 > [!WARNING]
 > Project is under active development so most of the features aren't implemented, The readme is written to understand project scope.